 Color ON vs IN Polymer Clay

-Rather than mixing these art materials and colors in with polymer clay, what happens when you apply them onto the surface of the clay?
+Rather than mixing these art materials and colors in with polymer clay, what happens when you apply them to the surface of the clay?
 In all cases, it is going to give you a very different effect.
 For example, here is what happened when I compared Pan Pastel applied to the surface of raw Premo vs mixed into Premo.
-See how the color mixed in is more intense, is easier to control the intensity (by dilution) and is more translucent.
-But also notice how the chalk applied to the surface of raw Premo gives a shaded look?
+See how the color mixed in is more intense, is easier to control the intensity (by dilution), and is more translucent.
+But also notice how the chalk applied to the surface of raw Premo gives a shaded look.
 They are totally different effects and will have very different purposes in your art.

-Some materials only work on raw clay and will not stick to baked clay without adding a glue or carrier of some sort.
+Some materials only work on raw clay and will not stick to baked clay without adding glue or a carrier of some sort.
 Pearl-Ex is an example of this.
-Every new material you use with polymer clay will affect it differently and you will have to do some experiments to learn the best way to get the effects you want.
+Every new material you use with polymer clay will affect it differently, and you will have to do some experiments to learn the best way to get the effects you want.

 Be mindful when asking questions or giving advice in groups and forums about how to use these materials.
 For instance, a common question is “How do you use chalk with polymer clay?”
 One person may be thinking of using a fine dusting of red chalk to create rosy cheeks on an elf.
 Another person might be thinking of mixing the chalk in with the clay to get an intensely red translucent clay.
 Both are legitimate uses, but I have read people say that no, you can’t mix it in with the clay.
 Yes, you can!